Adviant/WallacePOS/README.md

 2. Run `composer install` in your install directory to update PHP dependencies (you may need to install composer first).

+3. Run `cd /api` then `node server.js`

-3. Visit /installer in your browser & follow the installation wizard.
+5. Visit /installer in your browser & follow the installation wizard.

-4. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and make sure the feed server has been started successfully.
+6. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and make sure the feed server has been started successfully.

-## Deploying using dokku

-To deploy WallacePOS on dokku:

-1. Install the [dokku-apt](https://github.com/F4-Group/dokku-apt) plugin on your dokku host.

-2. Fork the WallacePOS to a PRIVATE repo (IMPORTANT), edit /library/wpos/.dbconfig.json and fill in your own values.

-    **OR**

-   Use my [dokku mysql plugin](https://github.com/micwallace/dokku-mysql-server-plugin) to create and link the database automagically.

-3. Commit deploy in the usual manner.

-4. Setup persistent storage by running:

-   `dokku storage:mount %APP_NAME% /var/lib/dokku/data/storage/%APP_NAME%:/app/docs`

-   WARINING: Failure to do so will lead to data loss during subsequent upgrades.

-5. Access /installer/?install from the web browser to install the database schema & templates

-6. Login to the admin dashboard at /admin using credentials admin:admin & change the default passwords in Settings -> Staff & Admins!